vibhav950/zerotunnel/docs/specifications/KAPPA.md

  $$(A, t) = key \textunderscore gen(A, s, e) = A \cdot s + e$$

  This public tuple enables message encapsulation (in Kyber's case, a random shared secret) that can only be decapsulated using the corresponding private key.
-However, instead of directly including $A$, Kyber represents the public key as the tuple $(\rho, t)$, where $\rho$ is a 32-byte randomly generated seed used to deterministically derive $A$ via a special form of rejection-sampling, denoted below as $\text{SampleMatrixNTT}$.
+However, instead of directly including $A$, Kyber represents the public key as the tuple $(\rho, t)$, where $`\rho \in \{ 0, 1 \} ^{256}`$ is a randomly generated seed used to deterministically form the public matrix $A$ in the NTT domain via rejection-sampling, denoted below as $\text{SampleMatrixNTT}$.
 This approach significantly improves space efficiency when transmitting the encapsulation key over a network.

  Therefore, the encapsulation key is given by: